Apply Now Apply Now Apply Now

 Hugging FaceNLP/Computer VisionPre-trained models, easy-to-use toolsLanguage processing, transformer models

-These tools collectively form an essential part of your ML cheatsheet, allowing you to move from theory to practice.
+These tools collectively form an essential part of your machine learning cheat sheet, allowing you to move from theory to practice

 Powered by Intel and backed by IIT-M Pravartak, HCL GUVI’s 6-month AI & ML Course provides live mentorship, real-world projects—including Generative and Agentic AI, MLOps, and cloud deployment to help aspiring professionals build a GitHub-ready portfolio and launch careers in high-demand fields.